-Although the glycosides found in hedge mustard are weaker than those found in foxclove the herb should not be consumed by people who have heart problems of any kind without consulting a qualified health care professional.
+Although the glycosides found in hedge mustard are weaker than those found in foxglove the herb should not be consumed by people who have heart problems of any kind without consulting a qualified healthcare professional.

 An Edible Plant

-The fresh leafs can be eaten raw or cooked and used in salads, soups, sauces and omelettes.
+The fresh leaves can be eaten raw or cooked and used in salads, soups, sauces, and omelets.